lander2k2/aws-infra-controller/README.md

 * [packer](https://www.packer.io/)
 * have an AWS account with credentials for API access

+## Get Code

+    $ go get github.com/lander2k2/aws-infra-controller
+    $ cd $GOPATH/src/github.com/lander2k2/aws-infra-controller

+## Make AWS Credentials Available

-## Put your AWS security credentials in your environment
+You can put the credentials in your environment as follows or use another method that you prefer.

     $ export AWS_ACCESS_KEY_ID=[your access key ID]
     $ export AWS_SECRET_ACCESS_KEY=[your secret access key]